joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   formatDateTimes = true
   formatDates = true
   formatTimes = true

-  // Whether to use commons-lang 3.x imports instead of commons-lang 2.x imports when adding equals,
-  // hashCode and toString methods. useCommonsLang3 = false

   // Whether to initialize Set and List fields as empty collections, or leave them as null. initializeCollections = true